 - If you don't have a stand mixer, you can knead the dough by hand on a lightly floured work surface for 3 minutes after the wet and dry ingredients are combined.

 - Cover the bowl with some plastic wrap and place it inside another large mixing bowl.
 Pour some hot water (from the tap or recently boiled kettle) between the two bowls to gently heat up the dough.
 This will help it rise very quickly.
 Be careful not to use water that's too hot as this will cook the dough that's touching the mixing bowl.
 Also, be careful not to get any water into the bowl with the dough (See the information in the blog post for more tips on how to do this!).
-Let the dough raise for 20 minutes.
+Let the dough rise for 20 minutes.

 - Turn the dough out onto a work surface that's been very lightly greased with vegetable oil.
 Using a rolling pin, roll out the dough evenly until you have a rectangle that's approximately 18 inches wide and 12 inches deep.
 Brush the dough with the melted butter.
 Spread the brown sugar and cinnamon mixture evenly over the dough.